- Improved operations and maintenance

-CAE partnered with Ecosystem to implement a deep energy retrofit that addressed key goals in efficiency and functionality: significant energy savings, a simplified HVAC system, and ease of operation and maintenance for CAE staff.
-To meet these targets, Ecosystem designed and installed a centralized heat recovery system, and the number of HVAC units was reduced by 75%.
-The extensive re-engineering of the building infrastructure included high-performance heating and cooling equipment that operate based on demand, and a new management system for centralized controls to maximize operational flexibility.
+CAE partnered with Ecosystem to implement a deep energy retrofit that addressed key goals in efficiency and functionality: significant energy savings, a simplified HVAC system, and ease of operation and maintenance.
+To deliver these outcomes, Ecosystem designed and installed a centralized heat recovery system, reducing the number of HVAC units by 75%.
+In addition, prioritizing the use of chillers during the summer to supply the new rooftop units increased air conditioning efficiency by 35%.
+The extensive re-engineering of the building infrastructure included high-performance heating and cooling equipment that operates based on demand and new centralized controls to maximize operational flexibility.

-The project has delivered: systems reliability has greatly improved and CAE’s annual heating bill alone has been cut by 75%.
+Thanks to this project, system reliability has greatly improved, and CAE’s annual heating bill has been cut by 75%.

 Customized Performance Measures

 - Replacement and grouping of rooftop HVAC units

 - Addition of heat recovery and glycol-water systems